mediar-ai/screenpipe/examples/typescript/pipe-screen-time-storyteller/README.md

 - 😎 Provides a fun, sassy perspective on your digital habits
 - 💡 Offers insights and advice for better screen time management
 - 📝 Creates daily summaries as GitHub gists
-- 🔄 Supports multiple AI providers (Claude, OpenAI, Ollama)
+- 🔄 Supports multiple AI providers (Claude, OpenAI)

 ## Prerequisites

 - A working Screenpipe installation
-- API keys for your chosen AI provider (Claude, OpenAI, or Ollama)
+- API keys for your chosen AI provider (Claude or OpenAI)
 - GitHub Personal Access Token (for creating gists)

 ## Setup